From

 The solution came from within the team.

-Innovation often arises from within the organization.
+Innovation often arises from within the organisation.

 From beneath: